FazeFlynn/CloudDevOps-Class/readme.md

 ## **8. Chef**

-Chef is an open-source configuration management tool that automates the deployment, configuration, and management of IT infrastructure.
+Chef is an open-source configuration management tool that automates the deployment, configuration, and management (CDM) of IT infrastructure.
 It enables you to define your infrastructure as code (IaC) using a declarative approach, ensuring consistent configurations across environments.

 **Key Features**: